 It is common knowledge that individual names lack uniqueness and often exhibit significant discrepancies, particularly when integrating across various data systems that accommodate nicknames, abbreviations, and other adaptations.
 ER comes into play to establish distinct profiles, eliminating redundant entries from the database and decision intelligence platform.
 Consider this: Is John Smith identical to Johnnie Smith, Jon Smith, or perhaps Johnny Smith?

 It can be challenging to tell without a unique identifier.
 Entity resolution commonly relies on supplementary data like physical traits (race, sex, eye color, scars, tattoos, weight, and height), birthdates, or shared identification numbers, addresses, phone numbers, or email addresses.
-Some ER systems use deterministic rules that leverage these descriptive attributes derived from the data and subsequent transformations to include, for example:
+Some ER systems use deterministic rules that leverage these descriptive attributes derived from the data and subsequent transformations.

 - Alias of a first name (John, Johnny, Juan -> Jon)

 - Soundex of a last name (Smith -> S350)